kr4kennnn/pollclassifier/README.md

-# pollclassifier
+# Poll Classifier
- This is a second assignment for my Artificial Intelligence class
+ This is my second assignment for Artificial Intelligence class